GoogleChrome/web.dev/src/site/content/en/blog/progressively-enhance-your-pwa/index.md

 ## The Badging API

-Another useful API is the Badging API.
+Another useful API is the [Badging API](https://web.dev/badging-api/).
 As an installable PWA, Fugu Greetings of course does have an app icon that users can place on the app dock or the home screen.
-Something fun to do with it in the context of Fugu Greetings is to use it as a pen stroke counter.
+Something fun to do with it in the context of Fugu Greetings is to (ab)use it as a pen strokes counter.
 With the Badging API, it is a straightforward task to do this.
 I have added an event listener that on pointer down increments the pen strokes counter